daos-stack/daos/docs/admin/deployment.md

 - NUMA node count can't be detected on the hosts or differs on any host in the host list.

-- NUMA node count doesn't meet the `num-engines` requirement when`--use-tmpfs-scm` specified.
+- NUMA node count doesn't meet the `num-engines` requirement when `--use-tmpfs-scm` is specified.

 - PMem device count or NUMA affinity doesn't meet the `num-engines` requirement.